How to install Fortnite on your Android phone

 The good news is that you can still play the game just fine.
 The bad news is you won't be able to update Fortnite.
 This legal development comes at an interesting time, with the next season starting Aug.
 27. Each season brings a major update to the game, and it's unclear if players with previous versions of the game will be able to participate.

-Discuss: Fortnite ban: How to install the game on Android phones without using Google's Play Store
+Discuss: Fortnite: How to install the game on Android phones without using Google's Play Store

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.